Object Constraint Language (OCL) and Web Ontology Language (OWL) Training Course

 Object-oriented analysis and design using the language UML

-21 HoursThe training in "Object-Oriented Analysis and Design using UML" is addressed to analysts, designers, programmers, testers and project managers, offering an introduction to system modeling using UML.
-Through case studies, participants gain skills in modeling requirements, business processes, as well as documentation of functional and non-functional requirements.
-The next stages of training include the analytical model, design phases - both static and dynamic, and practical use of the modeling tool Enterprise Architect.
-The training provides a solid basis for effective modeling of processes in enterprises, using UML at all stages of software development.
+21 HoursThe "Object-Oriented Analysis and Design Using UML" training is aimed at analysts, designers, developers, testers, and project managers, offering an introduction to system modeling with UML.
+Through a case study, participants gain skills in modeling requirements and business processes, as well as documenting functional and non-functional requirements.
+Subsequent stages cover the analytical model, design phases (both static and dynamic), and practical application of the Enterprise Architect modeling tool.
+This training provides a solid foundation for effectively modeling business processes within organizations by utilizing UML throughout the entire software development lifecycle.

 OCUP2 UML Certification - UML2 Advanced Exam Preparation

-14 HoursAudience: Developers, programmers, business analysts, project managers, software architects, testers, documentation specialists, or anyone engaged in the software development process.
-Objectives: Equips you with the skills to utilize various UML elements effectively.
-Instructs on creating intricate UML models.
-Aids in qualifying for a senior position within a UML Development Team.
+14 HoursWho Should Attend: Software developers, programmers, business analysts, project managers, software architects, testers, technical writers, and any professionals involved in the software development lifecycle.
+Goals: Equip you with the skills to effectively utilize a wide array of UML elements.
+Instruct you on constructing complex UML models.
+Qualify you for the role of a senior member within a UML Development Team.

 OCUP2 UML Certification - Preparing for the UML2 Intermediate exam.

-Developers, programmers, business analysts, project managers, software architects, testers, documentation specialists, and anyone else engaged in the software development process.
+Software developers, programmers, business analysts, project managers, software architects, quality assurance testers, technical writers, or any professionals engaged in the software development lifecycle.

-Equips you with the skills to utilize a wide array of UML elements
+Equip you with the skills to effectively utilize a wide array of UML elements.

 UML in Enterprise Architect (workshops)

-21 HoursThe course is tailored for analysts, designers, developers, testers, and project managers.
+21 HoursThis course is tailored for analysts, designers, developers, testers, and project managers.

-This workshop delves into problem analysis, system design, and documentation using UML and Enterprise Architect from Sparx Systems.
-Throughout the training, participants will explore advanced features of the software, such as MDA, profiles, and XMI, along with best practices that can significantly simplify and speed up modeling processes.
+The workshop covers problem analysis, design, and system documentation using UML and Sparx Systems' Enterprise Architect.
+Participants will explore the tool's advanced capabilities (such as MDA, profiles, and XMI) and learn best practices that significantly simplify and accelerate the modeling process.

 UML for the IT Business Analyst

-This course offers a clear, step-by-step guide on how a Business Analyst can effectively carry out their responsibilities using cutting-edge object-oriented technology.
+This course offers a clear, step-by-step guide on how Business Analysts can effectively perform their duties by leveraging state-of-the-art object-oriented technology.